jcalazan/ansible-django-stack/README.md

 ```
 vagrant up
 ```

+(To use Docker instead of VirtualBox, add the flag ```--provider=docker``` to the command above.
+Note that extra configuration may be required first on your host for Docker to run systemd in a container.)

 Wait a few minutes for the magic to happen.
 Access the app by going to this URL: https://my-cool-app.local